|

 Some people with vestibular disorders become unable to work on computer screens.
 The precise reason for this is not entirely clear, but some have speculated that it relates to flicker (refresh rate -- see the VEDA newsletter, Vol 16, #4, 1999).
 According the authors of the VEDA newsletter (optometrists), one should use faster refresh rates, dim and small displays (such as laptop displays), and make sure that your vision is otherwise normal.
 We have found that some people do better using projection systems -- the combination of a large "screen" and a LED type projector can be useful.

 Some people just can't tolerate bright light.
 This is called photosensitivity.
 It is most commonly seen in migraine sufferers, who are actually wired differently (DaSilva et al, 2007), but sometimes it also is found in people with dizziness, especially after head injuries.
+Dry eyes is another common cause (Digre et al, 2012).
 The treatment is avoidance, migraine medications, and dark glasses.

-This is an unfinished and mainly theoretical discussion about treatment.
+This is a mainly theoretical discussion about treatment.
 There are many potential avenues